-More recently I have let go of all animal food products, and am focusing on "Whole-Foods, Plant-Based," without added sugar, salt, fat, or refined foods.
-I’ve adopted this to help reduce my arthritis pain, but I discovered it also helps reduce my cravings for risky foods and the urge to overeat.
+In 2014 I was diagnosed with osteoporosis and severe arthritis, and as a result, I have let go of all animal food products, and am focusing on "Whole-Foods, Plant-Based" eating, without added sugar, salt, fat, or refined foods, as best I can.
+I’ve adopted this to help reduce my arthritis joint problems, but I discovered it also helps reduce my cravings for risky foods and the urge to overeat.

-I found a challenge in the WeightWatchers message boards, in "Challenge Central," (now The Weight Loss Challenge).
-The Challenge was called "250 Miles by June 1."
+I found a five-month challenge in the WeightWatchers message boards, called "250 Miles by June 1."
 I joined it, and posted there daily.
 To complete the challenge, I needed to walk an average of about 2 miles per day.
-I liked that the challenge was something I could DO, not an amount of weight to lose, which is a result of what I do, but something less within my direct control.
-The challenge was also set up on Yahoo, and I joined that as well.
-When the moderator left the yahoo site, I took on the responsibility.
+I liked that the challenge was something healthy I could DO, not an amount of weight to lose.
+I realize that my weight is a result of WHAT I DO.
+Weight change isn't something I can DO directly.
+It helps me to focus on WHAT I DO, my healthy habits, including exercise.
 I started walking outside, and exercised indoors using our old "NordicTrack."
 I eventually started jogging as well as walking.
 My husband and I began walking at regional and wilderness parks in Southern California on the weekends.
 We joined a walking club called "American Volkssport Association" http://ava.org and began doing 10K (6.2 mile) walks around Southern California, and then in other states.
 Because of my hip arthritis I don’t jog any longer, but I still try to get in 2 miles or 40 mins of walking each day, or as much as I can.

 My husband, family and friends were all very supportive, and my husband has made major changes in his eating and exercise habits, as well.

 I've learned a tremendous amount in this process.
 I've found that even though I may be tempted to eat a large amount of some high-calorie, less-than-healthy food, if I have a healthy choice that I enjoy instead, I never regret it - I never think back and wish I'd indulged.
 The craving will pass.
 On the other hand, I always regret it if I indulge and then end up overeating or binge eating.
 I love the saying "No one has ever starved to death between lunch and dinner."
 I know that I have much more success controlling my eating habits when I plan ahead for how I will eat at an event, for a day, or a meal, instead of wandering into the situation to "play it by ear."
-I know that unhealthy food treats won't give me the happy feeling I'm seeking when I contemplate them, and they never taste as good as in my imagination!
+I know that unhealthy food treats won't give me the happy feeling I'm seeking when I contemplate them, and they never taste as good as they did in my imagination!
 I know I can't safely toy with thoughts of overeating.
 I've learned that "half is better than one," and am continually amazed at how easy it is to eat half as much as I did before, and, conversely, how very easy it would be to eat twice as much as I need!
-For me, the best part of the WeightWatchers Points program was the volume control.
+For me, the best part of the WeightWatchers points program was the volume control.
 Before beginning this program I had no idea how much food was enough, too little or too much.
-And I hadn't realized that what seem like small changes, like 1 tsp instead of 1T of butter, or walking just 2 miles per day, over time make a big difference.
+And I hadn't realized that what seem like small changes, like 1 tsp instead of 1T of something, 1 T instead of a handful, measuring food instead of eating out of a bag, or walking just 2 miles per day, over time make a big difference.

-I keep raw, unsalted nuts in the freezer, to reduce rancidity & extend shelf life, and I'll eat 1 T of nuts for a healthy fat, healthy carbohydrate and protein, which I count at 1.5 Points, or 6 almonds for 1 pt.
-Sometimes I'll have one olive for a healthy fat, and count it as 0 Points.
-We use plenty of olive oil, and often make our own salad dressing with olive oil and balsamic vinegar (1:4).
+I keep raw, unsalted nuts in the freezer, to reduce rancidity & extend shelf life, and I'll eat 1 tsp or 1 T of nuts for a healthy fat, healthy carbohydrate and protein, or 7 almonds for 1 pt.
+Sometimes I'll have one olive for a healthy fat, at 0 Points.
+We make our own salad dressing with only a little olive oil and balsamic vinegar (1:4).
 We always have fresh fruits and vegetables available.
 We have a large salad with almost every dinner.
-I often carry unsalted almonds, Wasa crackers, celery and an apple or two, as "emergency rations" when we'll be away from home for more than a few hours, but I find my "need" to snack is diminishing, and I am more able to wait until my next meal.
+I usually carry unsalted almonds, Wasa whole grain low salt crackers, and an apple or orange, as "emergency rations" when we'll be away from home for more than a few hours, but I find my "need" to snack is diminishing, and I am more able to wait until my next meal.
 And my digestion seems to do better when I let it rest between meals.

-For dessert after dinner, I make fruit salad from fresh fruit, with lemon juice as the dressing, and add 1T of raw, unsalted nuts.
+For dessert after dinner, I make fruit salad from fresh fruit, with lemon juice as the dressing.

 I lost weight steadily with WeightWatchers, and never had a plateau.
 My doctor took me off blood pressure medication after I reached my meetings weight goal of 165 lbs, which is toward the upper end of "normal" on the BMI chart for my 5'9" height, on September 30, 2003.
 I became a "lifetime" WeightWatchers member on November 4, 2003 at 157.4 lbs, and weighed 150 lbs and less in December, 2003.
 Despite intermittent problems with compulsive overeating and yo-yo-ing in my eating and my weight, I was able to stay close to that weight, or at least regain some control and return to that weight range, until the middle of 2007.